Vulnerability Assessment Tool (BRC Method) – Frequently asked questions (FAQ)

 What happens if I can’t complete all the questions?

-To get a result you need only enter the name of material group that is being assessed.
 If you have not answered all the questions the tool will calculate a high vulnerability rating.
 However it is possible to supplement the calculated rating with your own estimate if desired.
 This means that if you already think that a particular raw material has a very low risk of occurrence or detection you may choose to simply enter your best estimates of likelihood instead of completing all the data fields.
 This will allow you to prioritise your time and focus on the most important raw materials and ingredients first.
 Note that if you do this the resulting assessment documents are unlikely to be acceptable to an auditor because they will not contain a complete explanation of how the risk assessment was performed.
 To obtain a complete explanation, every question should be answered.